CommandLineLabs/completegeek/docs/linux-basics/absolute-vs-relative-paths.md

 We used the cd command to change to the root directory, the top level of the file system.
 Everything else is below the root directory.
 Including the `home` directory.

+The `var` directory is called that because it's the place to store variable data -- data that changes.
+Log files, for instance, change minute by minute or second by second as things happen on the system.
 There's a lot of other directories in the root directory.
 Every one of them is there for a reason, and I promise, we'll go over that later.
 For now, let's cd to the `home` directory and then to our `ubuntu` directory using relative commands.

 ```bash
 ubuntu@completegeek:/$ cd home